paolacodes1/aave_dashboard/README.md

 ## Aave Wallet Tracker

 This project provides a simple and secure way to track multiple Aave wallets on the Polygon network through a local Python application.
 It displays important financial information in a GUI and refreshes data automatically at regular intervals.
+The interface was created using AI, with my prompts and source code as reference.

 ## 📚 Features